Axelrod Prize

 Dr. Axelrod was a Harvard-educated physician and research scientist for the National Institutes of Health before joining the New York State Department of Health in 1968 as Director of the Infectious Disease Center.
 He later served as Director of the Division of Laboratories and Research.
 He was appointed Commissioner of Health by Governor Hugh L. Carey and later by Governor Mario Cuomo.
 Under Dr. Axelrod’s leadership, New York became the first state in the nation to restrict the number of hours that hospitals can require interns and residents to work.
 He increased the disciplining of doctors and the imposition of fines on hospitals that violated regulations.
 His stringent rules garnered him a national reputation, and New York's medical establishment became one of the most tightly regulated in the U.S., leading critics in health care to call for his removal.
 During his tenure, Dr. Axelrod established innovative policies that often became models for the rest of the country.
 He spearheaded the cleanup at Love Canal, oversaw the creation of the New York State AIDS Institute, and advocated for money to conduct research to address the HIV epidemic.
 He also established the Task Force on Life and the Law to address critical ethical issues in healthcare.
 Under his leadership, the Department launched Child Health Plus, a state health insurance plan for eligible children.
 Dr. Axelrod also advocated for universal health insurance.
 He led statewide efforts to control exposure to secondhand tobacco smoke, chaired the Governor's Disaster Preparedness Commission and pioneered the use of reimbursement methodology that rewarded efficiency.

 In 1985, Dr. Axelrod worked with SUNY President Vincent O'Leary to create the School of Public Health at University at Albany.
 This created a unique partnership which enabled government researchers and scientists to contribute closely to academia and for students to learn on the front lines of public health.
 35 years later, this partnership continues to flourish, with 75% of faculty holding full-time appointments at the New York State Department of Health and countless students interning within various sectors of the Department.
-The UAlbany School of Public Health honors Dr. Axelrod for this important work and stands as an example of the importance and success of approaching public health at the intersection of academia and government.
+The UAlbany College of Integrated Health Sciences honors Dr. Axelrod for this important work and stands as an example of the importance and success of approaching public health at the intersection of academia and government.

 2020: Dr. Thomas A. Burke, the Jacob I and Irene B. Fabrikant Professor and Chair in Health Risk and Society at Johns Hopkins University Bloomberg School of Public Health.
-You can read more about Dr. Burke and his significant contributions to the field in our 35th anniversary magazine
+You can read more about Dr. Burke and his significant contributions to the field in our 35th anniversary magazine.

 You can view the 2020 Axelrod Prize virtual lecture.